top 10 hazards in a building site

 Construction workers may be trained on how to avoid slips and trips and comply with OSHA standards, but this does not completely remove the risk.
 If a worker is tired or distracted, or if the weather conditions obstruct their vision, the risk of a slip or trip may be increased.

-3. Airborne & Material Exposure
+3. Airborne and Material Exposure

 respiratory hazards of construction